SparklesReal/RaylibAdditions/README.md

 # RaylibAdditions
-Extra additions for Raylib
+Extra additions for Raylib.
-Just here to make you life easier
+Just here to make you life easier.